AlexEatDonut/hdtf_fr_localization/README.md

 - The files should already be patched in the dev build (as i also change the files in the official translation github), however do note that there is time between me changing the files and them updating the game.

 - If you wish to manually install, go to your game directory>hdtf>resource.
 All files go here.
 Next, open a new file explorer window and go to your game directory>bin and drag the closecaption_french.txt file from the ressource folder onto the captioncompiler.exe executable.
 Everything will be done once you did that.

-# Stay up to date

-- Read the lastest-changes file to know when were the last changes